AnthonyBloomer/daftlistings/docs/index.md

 # daftlistings

-A web scraper for Daft.ie
-[View on Github](https://github.com/AnthonyBloomer/daftlistings)
+A web scraper that enables programmatic interaction with daft.ie.
+Tested on Python 2.7 and Python 3.5.2 [View on Github](https://github.com/AnthonyBloomer/daftlistings)

 ## Installation